LucRosset/Air-Ride/Development Log/README.md

 ## Code architecture
 Right now, I only have a ground movement script for everything, but I also created a `MovementState` class to switch between movement schemes depending on the machine's state.
 I guess the next thing will be to set the machine to fall and to glide.

+[2021-08-14]

+I haven't done this yet, but I plan to separate the methods that accelerate, break and rotate the machine from the main movement script.
+This makes each movement script more consise and the parameters of methods can be swapped more easily and in a modular way.
+This will also make each machine a huge script container, since each movement script has several other scripts and there is at least two movement scripts: grounded and gliding/jumping.
+Oh well, I will start doing that once I finish the ground movement.

+Yeah, that would also make it muuuuch easier to implement machines with different mechanics, like using the boost charge to accelerate, not being able to turn while accelerating etc.
+_Boost_, by the way, is something that I feel like is very machine-specific.
+Some may add velocity to the current velocity, some may replace the velocity for another, some may keep adding velocity for some amount of time...
+Separating the movement modules will really make it easier to customize machines.

+## Acceleration, top speed and turning/drifting
+I have changed the acceleration to linearly interpolate towards the machine's facing (`Vector3.MoveTowards` instead of `Vector3.RotateTowards`) when the angle between the current velocity and the target velocity is larger than a threshold.
+I set the threshold to 30 degrees and it ended up correcting the problem of velocity vector taking too long to reach the machine's facing after a sharp turn or break.

+Added a very simple boost: when the break button is released, a boost method can be executed and, for now, it's just setting the velocity.
+Also added a velocity vector gizmo.